evmiguel/workout-cookbook/README.md

 Create an AWS account to create a lambda function that hooks into an Alexa Skills kit.

 # Contributing
 This project is licensed by the GPLv3 license.
+Please peruse the currently open issues to start contributing to the project!

 Feel free to raise issues for potential bugs and improvements that can be made to the project.